 Chicago Premiere: Paint Me a Road Out of Here

-Join Colossal, Intuit Art Museum, and the Women’s and Gender Studies Department at DePaul University for the Chicago Premiere of Paint Me a Road Out of Here, the award-winning documentary film from Aubin Pictures directed by Catherine Gund.
+Join Colossal, Intuit Art Museum, and the Women's Center at DePaul University for the Chicago Premiere of Paint Me a Road Out of Here, the award-winning documentary film from Aubin Pictures directed by Catherine Gund.
 Featuring artists Faith Ringgold and Mary Enoch Elizabeth Baxter, Paint Me a Road Out of Here uncovers the whitewashed history of Ringgold’s masterpiece, “For the Women’s House,” following its 50-year journey from Rikers Island jail to the Brooklyn Museum.

 The film will be followed by a discussion with Leah Faria, film participant and Community Liaison at Women Building Up.